goldmansachs/tablasco/README.md

 # Tablasco

 ## What is it?
-Tablasco is a baseline testing utility for JUnit.
-It was initially developed to verify financial reports but can be used to make assertions on any outputs that can be presented in a tabular format.
+Tablasco is a snapshot testing utility for tabular datasets.
+It was initially developed to verify financial reports, but can be used to make assertions on any data that can be presented in a tabular format.

+Tablasco now supports JUnit 5 and Java 11+.
+Please use version 2.5.0 if you still need Tablasco for JUnit 4 or Java 8.

 ### 1. Fast and efficient table verification algorithm
 Tablasco's table verification algorithm can process tens of thousands of table rows out-of-the-box, and many more with